roelfie/react-redux-udemy/README.md

 - Node v14.15.1
 - npm 6.14.8

-Generating a new React app:
+### Generating a React app

+Each React application created during this course is generated using `create-react-app`:

 ```js
 $ npx create-react-app myapp